acoshift/gotpie/README.md

 ### Usage

-`gotpie compile --watch --minify --out build src`
+`gotpie compile --watch --out build src`

-gotpie will compile all of .html files in src folder into build folder
+gotpie will compile all of .entry.tmpl files in src folder into build folder

 ### Example